Donald Trump Supporting Boater Buzzes Through SpaceX Splashdown Zone, Prompting Outrage

 “I hope all of you understand how serious of a problem this is.
 On a good day, it’s dangerous for the SpaceX recovery crew + boat.
 On a less good day, they’d seriously impede on emergency operations and likely be affected in the process.
 This.
 Isnt.
 Funny,” added another person following the crew’s landing.

-Other commenters mused about why the landing area was made public and why private boats were being allowed to be in the area.
+Other commenters mused about why the landing spot was made public and why boats were being allowed to be in the region.
 Many wondered where the Coast Guard was during the landing.
 Some questioned the intellect of the boater.

 The astronauts landed in the ocean as the first splashdown in 45 years.
 The two men left the ISS 20 hours prior after completing the first crewed spaceflight from the United States since the space shuttle program was retired in 2011.